-Hilde Osland Flashes Her Derriere In Skintight Pink Booty Shorts
+Hilde Osland Flashes Her Derrière In Skintight Pink Booty Shorts

-Hilde Osland returned to Instagram Thursday morning to share a stunning new photograph of herself rocking some steamy workout gear.
+Hilde Osland returned to Instagram on Thursday to share a stunning new photograph of herself rocking some steamy workout gear.

-In the sexy shots, Hilde looked smoking hot as she opted to flash her pert derriere in a pair of skintight pink booty shorts.
+In the sexy shots, Hilde looked smoking hot as she flashed her pert derrière in a pair of skintight pink booty shorts.
 The bottoms clung tightly to her curvy hips and wrapped snugly around her midsection to show off her growing baby bump.
 The garment also accentuated her long, lean legs.

-She added a white sports bra to the outfit as well.
-The top included thick straps that helped to showcased her toned arms and shoulder.
+She added a white sports bra to the outfit.
+The top included thick straps that helped showcase her toned arms and shoulders.
 It also featured a low-cut neckline that exposed her cleavage while clinging to her ample bust.

 Hilde looked to add a bit of glam to the style by accessorizing with a pair of dangling earrings and a dainty chain around her neck.
-She also added a bracelet on her wrist, as well as a ring on her finger.
+She also added a bracelet and a ring.

 In the first photo, Hilde stood with her backside facing the camera.
 She had her back arched and her hip pushed to the side.
 The model rested one arm near her midsection, while the other grabbed a fistful of her hair.